As many of you now know, the Facebook Subscription Messaging changes are coming up at the end of the month. Thinking of applying for your Page?

 What you can do

-Whether you use subscription messaging or not, your Messenger Marketing goal should be providing valuable and educational information for subscribers.
+Whether you use subscription messaging or not, your Messenger bot goal should be providing valuable and educational information for subscribers.
 This approach will not only help improve your 1:1 marketing efforts, but also build a community around your brand.

 Your next steps?